YosriBed/yosarouto/README.md

 - 👋 Hi, I’m Yosri @yosarouto , a fullstack web developer
 - 👀 I’m interested in web technologies and javascript (and all its various flavors) in particular
-- 🌱 I’m currently learning fastify (a node.js framework) and gatsby.js
+- 🌱 I’m currently learning fastify and electron
 <!---
 A fullstack web developer.
 --->